Experienced Rhode Island Assault And Battery Attorney Ready To Serve You

 As a former prosecutor, attorney Kilroy is familiar with strategies the prosecution uses and will anticipate their legal strategy.
 This provides him with the ability to build a case designed to demonstrate the holes in the prosecution’s case.
 We can use this strategy to try to get the charges dismissed, exclude evidence, or work to negotiate a favorable plea bargain on your behalf.
 We examine every legal angle to ensure that your rights are protected.

 Attorney Noah J. Kilroy spent many years prosecuting assault and battery cases.
-Now, as a defense lawyer with a successful track record of helping clients, he zealously and aggressively will advocate for you.
+Now, as a Rhode Island assault and battery defense lawyer with a successful track record of helping clients, he zealously and aggressively will advocate for you.

 We firmly believe that you have the right to an effective defense that is also affordable.
 For this reason, we offer a Best Price Claim in which we will match any lower rate that an area attorney offers you – plus give you a discount of 10% more.
 We also offer affordable payment plans.